vicentfg/asn1ex/README.md

 ## Configuration

-Add the line the following line on the project function of mix.exs file:
+Add the following line on the project function of mix.exs file:

 - `compilers: Mix.compilers ++ [:asn1]`

+and asn1ex as a dependency:

+- `{:asn1ex, git: "git://github.com/vicentfg/asn1ex.git"}`

 Other configuration options: